AndresGarciaEscalante/Object_Detection/README.md

 ### Cross validation

-For the Cross Validation step, it was decided to split the dataset as follows:
+For the Cross Validation step, it was decided to implement the ***validation set*** approach.
+Therefore the dataset was splitted as follows:

 * 75% of the dataset belongs to the trainning set.
 * 15% of the dataset belongs to the validation set.
 * 10% of the dataset belongs to the test set.

-This division of the dataset is considered as in the lessons of the nano degree, but many sources also manifest that it is one of the best options to split a dataset.
+This division of the dataset is considered as in the lessons of the nano degree.

 ### Training
 #### Reference experiment